Georgia’s current minimum wage rate is $5.15.

 Related topic covered on other pages include:

-Georgia does not have a prevailing wage law that governs wage rates on government project or service contracts.
+Georgia does not have a prevailing wage law that governs wage rates on government projects or service contracts.

 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.